drand/website/docs/operate/local-deploy.md

     | `127.0.0.1` | The IP address of the drand service. |
     | `:3000` | The port of the drand service |

-1. Start the daemons for each node:
+1. Start the daemons for each node in seperate terminals:

     ```bash
     drand start --tls-disable --folder ~/.drand0 --private-listen 127.0.0.1:3000 --control 3001 --public-listen 127.0.0.1:3002